Small things, mostly |||

 I was back at my favorite Tibetan restaurant in Bangkok, and this time they had Tibetan tea on the menu.
 I always order it when I see it, but I never finish it.
 The tea, made with yak butter and salt, is an acquired taste.
 As I took a sip, I went back in time.

-The first memory was from when I was a kid in school in the 1980s and first read about Tibetan tea in my school textbook.
+The first memory was from the 1980s when I first read about Tibetan tea in my school textbook.
 I used to make my own version by dropping a dollop of breakfast butter in black tea.
 While watching the butter slowly melt, I pretended I was in high Tibet.
 I remember trying this a few times with coffee too.
 Maybe I am the original inventor of bulletproof coffee.

 The second memory was from the early 2000s in Chengdu.
 I lived near the Tibetan street.
 Nur, a friend from a nearby university, used to visit.
 Our hangout was a Tibetan café.
 The place was cosy and welcoming.
 The only bug was that our clothes smelled of yak butter the rest of the day.